Home > Inspirations > Those Hands (For Paul)

 In the coming years those hands proudly held three sons up to the window where weeping grandparents stood on the other side.
 His hands became adept at diapering and burping; drooling babies gnawed on his fingers to soothe their inflamed gums.

-Those hands clap loudly at soccer games and then hand out drinks and snacks to the team.
-Those hands throw fast balls and give high-fives.
-Those hands hike the football and shoot straight into the air in celebration of a touchdown.
-Those hands bait hooks and catch lightning bugs.
+His hands clapped loudly at soccer, football, and baseball games and then doled out snacks to the team.
+Those hands threw fastballs and gave high-fives.
+Those hands hiked the football and shot straight into the air in celebration of a goal.
+Those hands baited hooks and caught lightning bugs.

-Those hands tickle ribs and wipe tears.
-They ruffle long sweaty hair and stroke crew cuts.
-They steadily pull out splinters.
+Those hands tickled ribs and wiped tears.
+They ruffled long sweaty hair and stroked crew cuts.
+They steadily pulled out splinters.
 Those hands rescued me from an intimidating mouse.

-Those hands hold smaller hands in prayer, and lovingly rub my stress away.
+Those hands hold smaller hands in prayer, the father submitting to the Father.

 Those hands are callused and scarred from doing an honest day's work providing for the family.